 - Soil Science Society of South Africa (SSSSA) www.soils.org.za

 - Other relevant associations include the South African Society of Crop Production (SASCP) and Southern African Society for Horticultural Sciences.
 Visit www.sascp.org.za and https://sashs.co.za for more information.
 Find details of the Combined Congress at www.combinedcongress.org.za.

-Department of Agriculture, Forestry and Fisheries Directorate: Land Use and Soil Management (LUSM) Tel: 012 319 7685/6 www.daff.gov.za
+Department of Agriculture, Land Reform and Rural Development (DALRRD) Directorate: Land Use and Soil Management (LUSM) Tel: 012 319 7685/6 www.daff.gov.za

 Training and research

-Also consult the “Agricultural education and training” chapter.
+Also consult the “Agricultural education and training” page.